SamEdgemon/SportsAnalytics/baseball/Blog3_Eras/index.md

 Baseball offers a uniquely rich setting to demonstrate this idea.
 Once the data is visualized, the questions arise naturally:

 Why does scoring jump here?
-Why does it flatten there?
+Why does it decline there?
-What changed—and why?
+What changed and why?

 ### A Note on Data Science Skills